Canon 7D II vs Leica T

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T Typ 701 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the 7D Mark II and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Leica T?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.